Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 Emergency services: Includes ambulance, fire brigade, police and state emergency services.

-Evacuation floor plan: An evacuation plan is used where it is deemed necessary to evacuate the immediate area or building to ensure the safety and wellbeing of children and adults.
-It may also have the name ‘evacuation diagram’.
+Evacuation diagram: Used to evacuate the immediate area or building to ensure the safety and wellbeing of children and adults.
+Also referred to as an Emergency Evacuation Plan or Fire Evacuation Map.

-Evacuation route: Continuous path of travel (including exits, public corridors and the like) from any part of a building to a safe place.
+Evacuation route: Continuous path of travel (including exits, public hallways etc.) from any part of a building to a safe place.

-Hazard: Anything with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment or a combination of these.
+Hazard: Anything that could hurt a person, in terms of injury or ill health, damage property, damage the environment or cause a combination of these.

 Incident: An event that has led to or could have led to an injury.
 Incidents include ‘near misses’, accidents and injuries.
-They may impact students, employees, school operations or security, and may involve serious conduct or require police notification.
+They may impact children, employees, centre operations or security.
+They may involve serious conduct or require police notification.

-Incident Support and Operations Centre (ISOC): The incident reporting unit of the department that Early Learning Victoria centres should contact to report incidents.
+Incident Support and Operations Centre (ISOC): The incident reporting unit of the department that ELV centres should contact to report incidents.

-Lockdown: A security measure taken during an emergency to prevent people from leaving or entering a building or premises until the threat or risk has been resolved.
+Lockdown: A security measure taken during an emergency.
+Lockdowns prevent people from leaving or entering a building or premises until the threat or risk has been resolved.

 Personal emergency evacuation plan (PEEP): A separate personal emergency management plan for staff or children with additional needs.

-Planned closure: Refers to closures of services on the department’s Bushfire At-Risk Register and Category 4 List on Catastrophic fire danger days.
-Notice of planned closures is provided where possible, ensuring safety during high fire danger periods.
+Planned closure: Refers to closing services on the department’s BARR and Category 4 List.
+Notice of planned closures is provided where possible, ensuring safety during high-fire-danger periods.

 Updated